 The study of methods, materials, practices and curriculum in secondary science classes.
 The course culminates with students demonstrating the abilities to plan, present and evaluate instructional experiences.
 Includes field experience of 35 hours.
 Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
-Prerequisites: EDUC 102 and EDUC 300 or EDUC 505; and admission to the Teacher Certification Program.
-Offered Spring (1st 8 weeks).
+Prerequisites: EDUC 102 and EDUC 300, or EDUC 505; and admission to the Teacher Certification Program.
+Offered Spring.

-EDUC 367 Teaching Middle School 3 hours and Secondary English
+EDUC 367 Teaching Middle School and 3 hours Secondary English

 The study of methods, materials, practices and curriculum in secondary English classes.
 The course culminates with students demonstrating the abilities to plan, present and evaluate instructional experiences.
 Includes field experience of 35 hours.
 Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
-Prerequisites: EDUC 102 and EDUC 300 and EDUC 505; and admission to the Teacher Certification Program.
-Offered Spring (1st 8 weeks).
+Prerequisites: EDUC 102 and EDUC 300, or EDUC 505; and admission to the Teacher Certification Program.
+Offered Spring.